DavidSouther/software_craftsmanship/08_patterns/README.md

 * Consistent mechanism to handle groups of similar data
 * One operation on multiple pieces of data
-* 95% of the time, you'll use a built-in iteratable: Array (or List), Set, Map
+* 95% of the time, you'll use a built-in iteratable: Array (or List), Set, Map, Reader

 ### Exercises:
 * Loop Back Iterator